richardzcode/Dochameleon/examples/basics/docs/guide_installation.md

 ```
 dochameleon-init
+cd website
+npm run start
 ```

-The init script does three things:
+The init script does three things: create `website` folder; npm install `dochameleon` package; copy a basic example website to start from.

-1. Create `website` folder
-2. NPM install `dochameleon` package, which includes core library.
-3. Copy a basic example website so you can start working on docs.

 ### Manual installation

 If you do not want `dochameleon-init`, rather create website manually.

-1. Create and go into the `website` folder
+- Create and go into the `website` folder
-2. Create package.json with content,
+- Create package.json with content,
 ```
 {
   "scripts": {